How to Generate a CSR for a Wildcard SSL Certificate in 2025

-Your Certificate Signing Request (CSR) is more or less an application for an SSL certificate.
-You can’t get an SSL certificate issued without one.
-A CSR is an encoded file that offers you a standardized way to send Comodo your public key and some information about your company or organization.
-Generating a CSR for a Wildcard SSL certificate is extremely similar to generating a CSR for any other SSL certificate, with one key difference: the asterisk.
+A certificate signing request (CSR) is akin to an application for an SSL certificate.
+(NOTE: You can’t get any SSL/TLS certificate issued without one.)
+This encoded file offers a standardized way to send Comodo CA (now Sectigo) your public key and some information about your company or organization.

 The CSR form in cPanel includes instructions for generating a wildcard certificate CSR.